 What was most shocking to me was that everyone anticipated the Patriots getting more calls than the Jags- and even in a situation where the NFL and referees knew that fans would be watching for favoritism, they still had the audacity to call this game one-sidedly.
 Fans were expecting the Pats to receive special treatment and they did- 1 special teams penalty for 10 yards was the lone call against the Pats.

-In Part 2 of this article I will give a detailed breakdown of the 10 or so calls and non-calls that changed the outcome of this game.
+In Part 2 of this essay I will give a detailed breakdown of the 10 or so calls and non-calls that changed the outcome of this game.
 I will also touch on how the CBS broadcast was as much at fault as the referees, in terms of favoring the Patriots in the way they lead the viewer through the game.
 Most plays in the NFL the viewer gets to see the replay, but there were some key plays in this game where strangely the replay was not shown- in my opinion to hide an obvious Patriots penalty that was not called.